Links International

 Overview

-Founded in 1985, LINKS INTERNATIONAL celebrates 40 years of mission, partnership, and transformation.
-The charity operates through offices in the US, UK, and South Africa, working with partners in 64 nations across multiple continents.
-With an annual expenditure of approximately £1.65 million (2024), the organization advances Christian faith while providing humanitarian support through education/training, health advancement, poverty relief, and economic/community development.
-The Charity Commission identifies their main method of carrying out purposes as grant-making to both individuals and organizations.
+Founded in 1985 by Norman and Grace Barnes, LINKS INTERNATIONAL operates through offices in the US, UK, and South Africa, working with partners in 64 nations across multiple continents.
+With an annual expenditure of approximately £1.65 million (2024), the organisation advances Christian faith while providing humanitarian support through education/training, health advancement, poverty relief, and economic/community development.
+The Charity Commission identifies their main method of carrying out purposes as grant-making to both individuals and organisations.
 The charity employs 7 staff members and engages 100 volunteers, with operations overseen by 7 trustees.
 Their mission is to “connect people to confront poverty, create potential and change the world,” working through strategic partnerships to provide holistic and sustainable solutions to global challenges.

 Funding Priorities